replit/ReplitLM/README.md

 The [Usage section](https://github.com/mosaicml/llm-foundry/blob/main/scripts/train/README.md#usage) in the original LLM Foundry repo describes how to use your dataset and finetune the Replit model.

-The TLDR is, you will modify the `train_loader`, and `eval_loader` if applicable, in your training YAML based on what you did in the previous two steps.
+Basically, if you are using options 1) or 2) in that section, you will modify the `train_loader`, and `eval_loader` if applicable, in your training YAML based on what you did in the previous two steps.
+If you are using option 3) that is you are using a streaming dataset,you will first convert the dataset into the right format with prompt and response keys, and then you will write it out to a local MDS dataset.

 ### Alpaca-style Instruct Tuning with Huggingface